Fiskie/unnamed-twig-intellij-plugin/README.md

 # (WIP) idea-community-twig ![Travis](https://api.travis-ci.org/fiskie/idea-community-twig.svg?branch=master)

 (WIP) A plugin to replace the official closed-source Twig plugin found in IntelliJ IDEA/PhpStorm, adding enhanced functionality such as support for Find Usages and named element refactors.

+## Differences with the official plugin

+* Code style is extended from the current HTML code style settings.

 ## TODO